thorlindberg/thesis/README.md

 _Hardware heterogeneity_ manifests as a variation in physical resources and thus implicitly a variation in computational capability.
 This necessitates a variance in entity responsibilities, as each individual entity is...
 This can of course be a cognitive decision made by system architects and engineers, facilitating a more efficient distribution, as computational tasks are inherently varied in requirements.

 _Software heterogeneity_ manifests as a variation in programming languages and frameworks.
 Distributed systems use a layered architecture, with a middle layer driving the software distribution, the so-called "middleware."
-As seen in figure ?,?,?,?,[Figure 5](#processinteraction),?,?,?, the middleware layer exists as an addition to the protocol-oriented application layer, which handles the communication protocols such as _HTTP_.
+As seen in figure [Figure 5](#processinteraction), the middleware layer exists as an addition to the protocol-oriented application layer, which handles the communication protocols such as _HTTP_.
 Additionally, as data flows in a heterogeneous distributed system, it must adhere to a standardised and yet interoperable format, modelled on the software systems used in the network.

 <span id="processinteraction"></span>
 ![](./figures/processinteraction.pdf)